gau1991/kubernetes-bootcamp-scenarios/kubernetes-fundamentals/4/finish.md

-#In this tutorial you learned how to do basic troubleshooting for your Kubernetes applications.
-You should now know what commands to use to view logs, list resources and execute commands in the containers. #
+# You learned in this chapter how to create Services, how to expose applications and how to use labels. #